tonyxty/FreeCell.hs/README.md

 `source target`

 For example, to move cards from column 2 to column 4 just type `2 4` at the prompt.
 To move the bottom card of column 2 to a free cell type `2 c`.
 To move the card in the third cell to column 5 type `c3 5`.
 To move the bottom card of column 6 to the foundation type `6 f`, etc. Useless cards are automatically moved to the foundation, and moving to the foundation is irreversible.

+When moving to an empty column, an additional number must be supplied specifying the number of cards to be moved.

 Note that undo is not supported yet.